rwieruch/blog_robinwieruch_content/reason-react-tutorial.md

 {{< /highlight >}}

-Since the data fetching and JSON decoding is gonna be quite a bit of code, let's create a local `Api` module inside of our `App.re` component.
+Since the data fetching and JSON decoding is gonna be quite a bit of code, let's create a local `Api` module inside of our *src/App.re* component.
 This will help encapsulate it and keep our code from getting too far nested.
 You can just put it between the `let component` declaration and the `make` function.

 {{< highlight javascript "hl_lines=3">}}
 let component = ReasonReact.reducerComponent("App");